1. General

 Do not overtax Indonesians by asking virtues, such as punctuality,

-nevertheless practise criticism -at all appreciation of the strange
+may nevertheless practise criticism -at all appreciation of

-culture- tactfully and friendly if you yourself are concerned.
-In
+the strange culture- tactfully and friendly if you yourself

-addition, it cannot harm in contributing to more environment conscious
+are concerned.
+In addition, it cannot harm in contributing to

-behaviour or to the improvement in the tourist offers.
+more environment conscious behaviour or to the improvement in

 -

-Return their kindness!
+kindness!
 A certain caution nevertheless is advisable.
+The kindness

-The kindness in some cases focuses less on your person and rather
+in some cases focuses less on your person and rather on your

 - Avoid misunderstandings when negotiating prices.

-written if possible.
-Do not only trust the kind assurance: "You
+Do not only trust the kind assurance: "You can trust me".

 7. Transportation